xietsunzao/ackinacki-autoclaim/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Support

-If you find this bot helpful, consider supporting the developer:

-0x12aab224FA1D30Ee44575335B7767D8c89cD70A9

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.